Your expert guide to what to do in Campeche

 Fuerte San José (including Museo de Arqueología Subacuática)

 Up on a hill above the city is the fort of San José.
-This is definitely a winner in my book.
-The views are great, the museum is interesting and the fort itself is incredibly photogenic.
+This is definitely a winner, particularly for the views.
+The small museum is interesting enough and the fort itself is incredibly photogenic (yellow fort pictured above).
 It gets very hot up here, there’s usually a guy selling popsicles but do come prepared with water.

 view of an empty cobbled street with colourful one storey buildings on either side